EDMdesigner/EDMdesigner-API-Doc/README.md

   * data {Array} It contains user objects.
 User object should have the following properties:
     * id {String} /REQUIRED/ The id you want to use for this new user
     * group {String} The id of the group you want this user to belong.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you list your groups with the [edmDesignerAPI.listGroups](#edmdesignerapilistgroupscallback-onerrorcb) function.
+    * customData {Object} You can aupload custom informations to this user.
+You can save any kind of information.
+It is up to you, how you want to use it!
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails